YggdrasilWotLK/YggdrasilWotLK/README.md

 ### 🚀 **What I Do:**

-**Python Development** 🧑‍💻: From automating tasks to managing data and crafting scripts, Python is my go-to language.
-**ELUNA LUA Scripting** 💡: Efficient and streamlined, LUA is key to many of my scripting projects, especially for WoW.
+**ELUNA LUA Scripting** 💡: LUA is my go-to for game development and scripting.
+I especially use the ELUNA LUA engine for AzerothCore and TrinityCore scripting, bug fixing and feature development.
+This is my main competence and I spend roughly 10-15 hours a week of my development time on LUA.
+**Python Development** 🧑‍💻: I use Python for data processing, conversion and WoW macro creation from .LUA files.
+I spend some 5-10 hours a week on this.
+**Web Development** ☁️: When it comes to integrating the services above with the outside world, I work with HTML, CSS, PHP and JS.
+I spent some 5-10 hours a week on these languges.
+**MySQL Database Management**🗃️ : I'm interested in load optimizations of MySQL databases, query executions, and more.
+I spent some 1-5 hours a week on this depending on the workload present.
-**World of Warcraft Private Server Management** 🏰: I manage the Yggdrasil server, creating a fair, fun, and community-driven WoW experience for players.
+**World of Warcraft Private Server Management** 🏰: With this knowledge, I manage the Yggdrasil server, creating a fair, fun, and community-driven WoW WotLK experience for players.
-### 🔥 **Projects:**

-**Python Scripts** 📜: Explore my Python utilities and automation scripts to see how I simplify workflows.
-**LUA Scripts** 🔧: From WoW addons to ELUNA game modifications, LUA is a powerful tool in my arsenal.
-**WoW Private Server** 🐉: Dive into Yggdrasil, where you'll find a vibrant community, balanced gameplay, and a rich game world.

 ![toplang](https://github.com/user-attachments/assets/32acefe6-cf50-44f3-9d03-e25cdb50781d)
       <svg